Tripwire/octagon/CONTRIBUTING.md

-# contributing to octagon
+# contributing

-## development (adding components)
+## development

+`octagon` offers two mechanisms to support development:

+- `npm run dev` - watch the source code & rebuild the library onchange
+  - this mode is **strongly** recommended when developing octagon and linking it into a consuming project
+    - to develop this library in real-time whilst using it in another project:
+      - run `npm link` in this project's source
+      - run `npm link react-octagon` in the consuming project's source

+- `npm start` - launch the interactive styleguide.  see more below.
-### starting the environment
+### styleguide

 - run `npm start`
 - open the URL (probably `localhost:6060`) to play w/ components as you develop them

-this will launch the Styleguide. all of you changes to files are hot-reloaded. if you want to ship a production version your will need to test and build octagon.
+this will launch the styleguide. all of you changes to files are hot-reloaded. if you want to ship a production version your will need to test and build octagon.

 ### building components

 when building components, please follow our [Architecture Decisions](github.com/Tripwire/octagon/blob/master/doc/architecture/decisions). each component should include an accompanying example in a markdown file.

 #### react-based functional stateless components

 octagon components are considered view-layer components and should generally be functional stateless components (see [ADR002](https://github.com/Tripwire/octagon/blob/master/doc/architecture/decisions/0002-components-shall-be-stateless-by-default.md)).
 - How to handle state is decided by the app (e.g. dealing with page number errors or and actual page number)
 - Positioning of the component will be decided by the app (e.g. 4px padding on the right and left)